 One key feature in terms of regulatory affairs is that Fineco Bank is heavily scrutinized by the UK Financial Conduct Authority (FCA), who granted them a license.

 You can sign up to Fineco and get 100 free trades today with the code FIN100-AD.

 FXCM is one of the most established online forex brokers in the UK trading scene.
 Launched way back in 1999, it has been serving traders of all shapes, sizes, and budget levels for over two decades.
 One of the most notable aspects of using FXCM is that it gives you unfettered access to MT4.

 If you’re an experienced currency trader, then you will know first-hand that this is the most popular third-party platform in the space.
 It comes jam-packed with tools and features.
 This includes chart reading and drawing tools, customizable trading screens, multi-charts, and even the ability to install forex robots.

 In terms of the fundamentals, FXCM is a commission-free forex broker.
-Spreads are tight too, which is great for chasing small profit margins.
-You can get started with a low deposit of just £50.
+Spreads are tight too, which is suitable for chasing small profit margins.
+You may get started with a low deposit of just £50.
 Supported payment methods include debit/credit cards, a bank wire, and several e-wallets.
-As is the case with all of the top forex brokers in the UK that we recommend, FXCM is a fully-licensed FCA platform.
+As is the case with all of the popular forex brokers in the UK, FXCM is a fully licensed FCA platform.
 As such, you should no concerns regarding the safety of your funds.

 73.05% of retail investors lose money when trading CFDs at this site